-Generally all brake fluid types have a service life.
-This is true for DOT 3, DOT 4, and DOT 5.1.
+Generally all brake fluid types have a service life, and this is true for DOT 3, DOT 4, and DOT 5.1.
 They absorb moisture and should be replaced every 1-2 years under normal use.
-DOT 5 brake fluid does not absorb moisture, technically it can be used indefinitely.
+DOT 5 brake fluid does not absorb moisture, and technically it can be used indefinitely.
 We recommend replacing your brake fluid every 2 years or sooner.

 DOT 3 is glycol based and glycol absorbs water (also known as hydroscopic).
 You should flush DOT 3 brake fluid every 2 years at the maximum.
-This is the brake fluid you will find in most day to day cars, Toyotas, Hondas, Fords, GM, essentially cars that will not be driven hard enough to exceed the fluid’s performance capacity.
+This is the brake fluid you will find in basic road-going cars, Toyotas, Hondas, Fords, GM, essentially cars that will not be driven hard enough to exceed the performance capacity of the fluid.

 DOT 4 brake fluid is also glycol based just like DOT 3 and should be replaced every 2 years as well.
 This brake fluid can be found in most European cars on the road today.
-This fluid is also found in virtually racing applications.
+This fluid is also found in almost every racing application.

 |Dry boiling point||Wet boiling point||Main ingredient|

 |DOT 3||205 °C (401 °F)||140 °C (284 °F)||Glycol ether|